nsmithuk/amazon-security-lake-ocsf-validation/README.md

 The following is a simple program which can be used to ensure that user provided parquet data properly maps to the various schema definitions specified within the Open Cyber Security Framework (OCSF) - https://schema.ocsf.io/.

-This tool was build to provide supplementry validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.0.0-rc.2 or 1.1.0.
+This tool was build to provide supplementary validation for Amazon Security Lake which requires data to be in the format specified by OCSF Schema 1.3.0 or 1.1.0.

 We welcome contributions to this repo in the form of fixes to existing examples or addition of new examples.
 For more information on contributing, please see the [CONTRIBUTING](https://github.com/aws-samples/amazon-security-lake/blob/main/CONTRIBUTING.md) guide.